SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Introduction

 \subsection{Motivation}

-\IEEEPARstart{S}{egmentation} of brain scans is of paramount importance in neuroimaging, as it enables volumetric and shape analyses that are frequently used to characterise healthy and diseased populations~\cite{tisserand_regional_2002}.
-Although manual delineation is considered the gold standard in segmentation, this procedure is extremely tedious and costly, thus preventing the analysis of large datasets.
-Moreover, manual segmentation of brain scans requires expertise in neuroanatomy, which, even if available, suffers from severe inter- and intra-rater reproducibility issues~\cite{warfield_simultaneous_2004}.
+Segmentation of brain scans is of paramount importance in neuroimaging, as it enables volumetric and shape analyses~\citep{hynd_corpus_1991}.
+Although manual delineation is considered the gold standard in segmentation, this procedure is tedious and costly, thus preventing the analysis of large datasets.
+Moreover, manual segmentation of brain scans requires expertise in neuroanatomy, which, even if available, suffers from severe inter- and intra-rater variability issues~\citep{warfield_simultaneous_2004}.
 For these reasons, automated segmentation methods have been proposed as a fast and reproducible alternative solution.

-Modern automated segmentation methods mostly rely on convolutional neural networks (CNNs)~\cite{ronneberger_u-net_2015, milletari_v-net_2016, kamnitsas_efficient_2017}.
-These are widespread in research applications, where they enable numerous analyses such as volumetry or connectivity studies~\cite{muller_underconnected_2011}.
-The adoption of such methods in research is driven by the abundance of high quality scans, especially 3D MP-RAGE sequences~\cite{mugler_three-dimensional_1990} at \SI{1}{\milli\meter} isotropic resolution with very good contrast between white and grey matter.
+Most recent automated segmentation methods rely on convolutional neural networks (CNNs)~\citep{ronneberger_u-net_2015, milletari_v-net_2016, kamnitsas_efficient_2017}.
+These are widespread in research, where the abundance of high quality scans (i.e., at high isotropic resolution and with good contrasts between tissues) enables CNNs to obtain accurate 3D segmentations that can then be used in subsequent analyses such as connectivity study~\citep{muller_underconnected_2011}.

-However, supervised CNNs are far less employed in clinical settings, where high quality sequences are rare and replaced by highly variable acquisition procedures.
-Indeed, instead of 3D isotropic volumes, physicians prefer 2D scans with large slice spacing for faster inspection.
+However, supervised CNNs are far less employed in clinical settings, where physicians prefer 2D acquisitions with a sparse set of high-resolution slices, which enables faster inspection under time constraints.
 This leads to a huge variability in image orientation (axial, coronal, or sagittal), slice spacing, and in-plane resolution.
 Moreover, such 2D scans often use thick slices to increase the signal-to-noise ratio, thus introducing considerable partial voluming (PV).
-This effect arises when several tissue types are mixed within the same voxel, resulting in averaged intensities that are not necessarily representative of underlying tissues, causing segmentation methods to underperform~\cite{van_leemput_unifying_2003}.
-Additionally, imaging protocols also span a huge diversity in sequences and modalities, each studying different tissue properties, and the resulting variations in intensity distributions drastically decrease the accuracy of supervised CNNs~\cite{karani_lifelong_2018}.
+This effect arises when several tissue types are mixed within the same voxel, resulting in averaged intensities that are not necessarily representative of underlying tissues, often causing segmentation methods to underperform~\citep{van_leemput_unifying_2003}.
+Additionally, imaging protocols also span a huge diversity in sequences and modalities, each studying different tissue properties, and the resulting variations in intensity distributions drastically decrease the accuracy of supervised CNNs~\citep{chen_synergistic_2019}.